andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 # Problem

 On a project that uses Gradle as a build system, there was an issue when all client/server code generated from OpenAPI specs was regenerated for every build.
-It is expected when doing a full rebuild (a `gradle clean build` locally or in a CI pipeline), but why would you want that when you are just running your unit tests?
+This is expected when doing a full rebuild (a `gradle clean build` locally or in a CI pipeline), but why would you want that when you are just running your unit tests?
 This actually makes the process of writing unit tests not very pleasant.